Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Introduction

 Brain signals are commonly obtained by electroencephalography (EEG), which measures the electrical activity produced in the brain through electrodes acting as sensors \cite{bci-1020-system}.
 The different levels of brain activity are related to the different cognitive states of the subject.
-Due to this, there is a need to study the EEG signals in different frequency bands, being the lower frequency rhythms (delta, theta, and alpha) directly related to the states of relaxation and drowsiness, and the higher rhythms (beta, gamma) related to concentration and moderate mental load, and even stressful situations in the case of the gamma band \cite{libro-neurociencia-Ward, 10.1016/j.neucom.2016.10.024}.
+Due to this, it is necessary to study the EEG signals in different frequency bands, being the lower frequency rhythms (delta, theta, and alpha) directly related to the states of relaxation and drowsiness, and the higher rhythms (beta and gamma) related to concentration and moderate mental load, and even stressful situations in the case of the gamma band \cite{Ward:book:2019, Ramadan2021}.

 Brain-Computer Interfaces (BCIs) are normally used when studying EEG, where two categories are distinguished depending on the degree of invasiveness of the electrodes.
 On the one hand, invasive BCIs locate the electrodes within the skull, requiring a surgical process.
-On the other hand, non-invasive BCIs' electrodes are placed directly on the subject's scalp, avoiding a surgical procedure.
-Nevertheless, non-invasive BCIs data must be processed afterward to remove artifacts caused by the subjects' activity \cite{bci-full,bci-team}.
-Due to their advantages and feasibility of experimenting with subjects, non-invasive BCIs are used for the drowsiness detection scenario.
+On the other hand, non-invasive BCIs place their electrodes directly on the subject's scalp, avoiding a surgical procedure.
+Nevertheless, non-invasive BCIs data must be processed afterwards to remove artifacts caused by the subjects' activity\addtxt{, such as eye blinking or body movements} \cite{bci-full,bci-team}.
+Due to their advantages and feasibility of experimenting with subjects, non-invasive BCIs are the ones commonly used for{in} the drowsiness detection scenario.
 In addition to non-invasive BCIs, Machine Learning (ML) models are also used to assess drowsiness using the data collected by the BCI.
 For this purpose, the BCIs acquire the brain signals when the subject is driving.
 Then, they are processed to eliminate the noise from the signals added during the acquisition using certain techniques such as Notch and band-pass filters, sample reduction, and Independent Component Analysis (ICA).

-After that, features are extracted from the signals, allowing ML algorithms to classify the features according to patterns identified in the data and, therefore, to predict drowsiness.
+After that, features are extracted from the signals, allowing ML algorithms to classify the\addtxt{se} features{characteristics} according to patterns identified in the data and, therefore, to predict drowsiness. \addtxt{It is relevant to highlight that Deep Learning (DL) is gaining popularity in identifying drowsiness while driving.
+However, DL approaches present several disadvantages, such as the amount of data required to train the models, the limited speed in training and evaluating models compared to traditional ML approaches, or the difficulty in explaining the decisions of the model \cite{Ahmed:CNN-bulky:2021, Zhang:survey-DL:2021}.}